Deutschlandstipendium

 Preferred applicants:

-• Second semester B.Sc.
+• 2nd semester B.Sc.

 • No student assistant at the faculty

-• Underrepresented groups, e.g. first-time graduates
+• Underrepresented groups, e.g. first-generation academics

 Faculty of Electrical Engineering and Information Technology